Michaela000/EPICHAD/_sources/overview.md

 # Overview & motivation

-Please provide a short description of your project.

 ### What is the current situation/problem, what are the aims of the project?
 - Currently: Preprocessing of the raw-data
 - Problems: bipolar electrode measurement